If you asked me 10 years ago if I thought

-I work from my home studio in Las Vegas with a mac, keyboard and a pair of speakers.
+I work from my home studio in Southern California with an iMac, keyboard and a pair of speakers.
 I can play drums and guitar but I'm no virtuoso rockstar.
 I can't read music and I couldn't tell you what notes are in a F# major scale.
 My best quality as a producer and songwriter is my ear.
 I can feel when a chord progression just "works" or when a lead melody gives me goosebumps.
 That's what music has always been to me; an art form to capture and transmit emotions.
 I often tell people I'm just an audio junkie, always on the hunt for my next musical high.

 In 2006 I was the drummer for a band in LA that got signed to Tyrese Gibson's production company 'Headquarters Entertainment'.
 I thought I had made it!
 We were playing shows, creating great music, and getting amazing media attention.

 But there was one thing we WEREN'T doing; making money.

 During our time on Tyrese's label, we had been introduced to a company who specialized in securing TV/Film placements.
 All of my bandmates were stubborn and didn't want to "sell out", but I wanted to make money with my music...so I stayed after the meeting and arranged to submit 20 tracks to them.